gatling/frontline-doc/content/reference/current/installation/manual/index.md

 }
 ```

-* <1> Injectors HTTP listening port, so FrontLine can connect and collect the stats
+* <1> Injectors HTTP listening port, so Gatling Enterprise can connect and collect the stats
 * <2> Enable local injector pool (not for production use)
 * <3> When connecting to your kubernetes API, determine if you want a true trust manager to be used to validate your certificate.
 Disabled by default.